Roman-HLIS-Cosmology-PIT/HAZARD-simulator/README.md

 # 3. Visualize results with GUI
 python GCR_GUI.py</pre>

+Note: The GUI requires tkinter.
+On some Linux systems you may need to run sudo apt-get install python3-tk.

 Citing or Acknowledging
 If you use this codebase in a publication, please cite the repository and acknowledge the developers.
 See CITATION.cff or contact the maintainers for recommended citation formats.